tkiat/my-writings-public/blog/software-dev/tools/vim-write-simple-ftplugin.md

 ## Final Words

-The next ftplugin I write has exactly the same format as this one.
-This means it is very easy for me to understand all plugins of this kind I write myself.
-Note that this kind of plugin is one of the easiest to write because it depends on an already polished 3rd-party tool (brittany in this case).
-I still have a lot to learn to write a more complex plugin.
+The next ftplugin I wrote has exactly the same format as this one so I wrote a Python app using Jinja template to generate all the plugins.
+Note that this kind of plugin is one of the easiest to write because it depends on an already polished 3rd-party tool.